 A standard precision balance cleaning procedure follows:

-Full details on how to clean your precision balance, including cleaning methods, cleaning agents, and tips on how to keep your precision balance clean can be found in our free guide: 8 Steps to a Clean Balance.
-A cleaning SOP is included.
+Full details on how to clean your precision balance, including cleaning methods, cleaning agents, and tips on how to keep your precision balance clean, can be found in our free guide, a cleaning SOP is included:

 As the name indicates, overload protection safeguards the weighing cell when objects that are too heavy are placed on the weighing pan or if something is accidentally dropped on it; without this protection, the sensitive weighing cell could be damaged.
 A warning is provided on your balance display when the balance capacity is exceeded.
 All METTLER TOLEDO precision balances and precision scales incorporate overload protection.